ALC8003 : Research Portfolio

 - Teaching Location: Newcastle City Campus

 |Semester 3 Credit Value:||60|

-2. To apply the knowledge and skills students have acquired from the taught modules to independent research and demonstrate their professional knowledge and skills.
+1. To apply the knowledge and skills they have acquired from the taught modules to independent research.

-3. To provide opportunity for students to critically evaluate information they obtain in the literature, as well as to reflect on their own knowledge and skills.
+2. To provide opportunities for students to critically evaluate information they read in the literature.

 Outline Of Syllabus